2002 Michigan Secretary of State election

 The 2002 Michigan Secretary of State election was held on Tuesday, November 5, 2002 to elect the Michigan Secretary of State for a four-year term.
-Incumbent Republican Candice Miller was term-limited and unable to seek a third term.
+Incumbent Republican Candice Miller was term-limited and unable to seek a third term, and instead ran successfully for the United States House of Representatives.

 Candidates

 Republican Party

 Former Kent County Clerk Terri Lynn Land won the party's nomination during the state convention.

 Democratic Party

 Lawyer Melvin "Butch" Hollowell won the party's nomination during the state convention.